The Vitamin Sea Film Tour, 2019

 I’m so excited to be taking Vitamin Sea on the road!

 The film documents my world-record Stand up Paddleboarding expedition last year, the full length of mainland UK, from Land’s End to John O’Groats.

-Off the back of this, I’m setting up a charity called the Vitamin Sea Project - where connecting to nature, environmentalism and mental health intersect.
-I’m so excited to get it set up, and the raffle from the film tour, and proceeds from the tour after expenses, will be raising funds to get the charity off the ground.
+Off the back of this, I’m setting up the Vitamin Sea Project - where connecting to nature, environmentalism and mental health intersect.
+I’m so excited to get it set up, and the raffle from the film tour will be raising funds to get the project off the ground.

 I’m also so stoked to be able to be at the film screenings in person for Q and As afterwards.
 The discussions so far have been incredibly eye-opening and powerful and very humbling.
 Mental health is too rarely talked about openly; I feel privileged to have shared in these conversations about people’s struggles, and about what the natural world means to them.
 Ideas have been circulated about what we can do in our own communities to protect our wildlife, based on what local threats it faces.
 I feel honoured to be able to help facilitate these discussions through the film tour, which will also help to inform the Vitamin Sea Project.

 To limit my carbon footprint, I’m doing the film tour by bike!
 Until about a month ago, the only bike I had owned that wasn't a downhill mountain bike was one I bought from the tip for £10 and weighs more than me.
 So learning how to ride a ‘proper’ bike has been a very steep, but incredibly fun, learning curve.
 It’s involved lycra, bum grease, and going very quickly from vertical to horizontal at zero miles an hour more than once.
 But I’ve also loved whizzing around the country lanes and using my body in a new way.